MicrosoftDocs/WindowsCommunityToolkitDocs/docs/parsers/MarkdownParser.md

 ```

 You can customize how blocks and inline's are parsed with the [IDocmentBuilder](https://docs.microsoft.com/en-us/dotnet/api/Microsoft.Toolkit.Parsers.Markdown.IDocumentBuilder).
-An [MarkdownInline] can be a link or specific format like strikethrough and is part of other inline's or blocks.
-A [MarkdownBlock] can represent a paragraph, table or similar top-level elements.
-A [MarkdownDocument] consist of zero, one or multiple [MarkdownBlock].
+An [MarkdownInline](https://docs.microsoft.com/en-us/dotnet/api/Microsoft.Toolkit.Parsers.Markdown.Inlines.MarkdownInline) can be a link or specific format like strikethrough and is part of other inline's or blocks.
+A [MarkdownBlock](https://docs.microsoft.com/en-us/dotnet/api/Microsoft.Toolkit.Parsers.Markdown.Blocks.MarkdownBlock) can represent a paragraph, table or similar top-level elements.
+A [MarkdownDocument](https://docs.microsoft.com/en-us/dotnet/api/Microsoft.Toolkit.Parsers.Markdown.MarkdownDocument) consist of zero, one or multiple [MarkdownBlock](https://docs.microsoft.com/en-us/dotnet/api/Microsoft.Toolkit.Parsers.Markdown.Blocks.MarkdownBlock).

-A [IDocumentBuilder] can be obtained from an existing [MarkdownDocument] calling the [GetBulder] method that contains all parsers used by the document or the static [CreateBuilder] method to create a new builder without any parsers.
+A [IDocumentBuilder](https://docs.microsoft.com/en-us/dotnet/api/Microsoft.Toolkit.Parsers.Markdown.IDocumentBuilder) can be obtained from an existing [MarkdownDocument](https://docs.microsoft.com/en-us/dotnet/api/Microsoft.Toolkit.Parsers.Markdown.MarkdownDocument) calling the [GetBulder](https://docs.microsoft.com/en-us/dotnet/api/Microsoft.Toolkit.Parsers.Markdown.MarkdownDocument.GetBuilder) method that contains all parsers used by the document or the static [CreateBuilder](https://docs.microsoft.com/en-us/dotnet/api/Microsoft.Toolkit.Parsers.Markdown.MarkdownDocument.CreateBuilder) method to create a new builder without any parsers.

 ## Example